freetom/web-tracker/README.md

 ## Possible improvements

-The add-on currenty supports dumping of request headers and request parameters.
+The add-on currenty supports the dumping of HTTP request headers and parameters.
 It might be interesting to add the recording of the responses too.